jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 ## Late ROI

-The above made the project unable to hit production before it was fully fleshed out.
+All of the above made the project unable to hit production before it was fully fleshed out.
 We tried to chop it into smaller chunks we *could* deploy, but there was still a huge last jump that was quite problematic.

-As all very long projects, it was hard to predict when it would be done.
+As with all very long projects, it was hard to predict when it would be done.
 We revised our estimates a zillion times, each time delaying it a bit further.
 We revised the functionality a zillion times as well, trying to move the date back to where we wanted it.

-Because there's a very weird dynamic in these huge projects that makes for a very "fun" experience.
+There's a very weird dynamic in these huge projects that makes for a very "fun" experience.

 On the one side, you want to fix a delivery date and stick to it.
 That's useful,